-In addition to upholding the standards, Best-Hall ensures the safety and durability of its halls with several daily customs that strive to build a durable hall for all conditions.
+In addition to upholding the standards, Best-Hall ensures the safety and durability of its buildings with several daily customs that strive to build a durable fabric structure for all conditions.
 Everything from durable materials to structure-specific, detailed calculations and strong professional competence during every stage ensures safe steel structures.

-To ensure the durability of the hall’s frame structure, Best-Hall only uses the highest quality steel from Western Europe.
+To ensure the durability of the fabric building's frame structure, Best-Hall only uses the highest quality steel from Western Europe.
 The company uses S420/S355 pipe profile steel, which is an especially tough type of steel.
 All materials are traceable and come with the appropriate material certificates.

-The best fabrics on the market are used for the hall covers of the PVC halls.
+The best fabrics on the market are used for the covers of the PVC coated fabric structures.
 They have been tested by their European manufacturers through countless durability and wear tests.

-One of the most important safety factors in ensuring a hall’s safety is dimensioning each building according to the site, conditions and purpose of use.
-Each hall built by Best-Hall is a unique building with customised structures made to withstand the local wind, snow and saltwater loads, the unevenness of the ground and other environmental stress factors, and they are also manufactured to meet the requirements of the construction site.
+One of the most important safety factors in ensuring a fabric stuctre's safety is dimensioning each building according to the site, conditions and purpose of use.
+Each fabric structure built by Best-Hall is a unique building with customised structures made to withstand the local wind, snow and saltwater loads, the unevenness of the ground and other environmental stress factors, and they are also manufactured to meet the requirements of the construction site.

 Some structural designers working for Best-Hall have a qualification granted by FISE needed for designing exceptionally difficult steel structures.
 This qualification is required from structural designers of sports halls intended for public use, for example.
 In addition to this, the strength calculations following European standards are sent to an external steel construction expert for a third-party verification.
 These verification processes are part of authority supervision not only in Finland, but also in Germany and Austria, for example.